ChiaWeiKuo/chiaweikuo.github.io/_pages/Research.md

 ---
 permalink: /Research/
-title: "Research"
 ---

-My research falls into five areas.
+My research falls into five areas, as follows.

 # 1. Computational Fluid Dynamics
 - _Developing a new two-phase compressible flow C++ solver for atomization simulations_